HOW TO SPEND 7 DAYS IN ENGLAND – ITINERARY + TRAVEL TIPS

 Hastings – 1 Day

-Your 7 days in England is almost up so it is time to get from Dover to Hastings.
+Your one week in England is almost up so it is time to get from Dover to Hastings.

 Hastings is a cute, beautiful coastal town with a long history.
 It is located about 80 km from Dover and is one of the lesser-known destinations outside of the UK.